 This is not just down to the wealth of statistics showing an ever-increasing amount of mobile traffic.
 Rather, research from Facebook shows that users find mobile advertisements clunky and not at all user-friendly.

-2017 has already seen the next instalment of its mobile optimized product ad formats being rolled out in April, Facebook Collection mobile ads.
+2017 has already seen the next installment of its mobile-optimized product ad formats being rolled out in April, Facebook Collection mobile ads.

 Facebook Collection is a new mobile advertising format from Facebook that is particularly relevant for ecommerce advertisers.
 According to Facebook, the aim is to ‘increase the likelihood of discovery and purchase by featuring a primary video or image above relevant product images’.

 With Collection, each advert will consist of one main video, slideshow or image, combined with images from other products in your catalog.

 So, when a user clicks on the advert, they can see images of up to 50 other relevant products from a retailer’s inventory.
 Those that wish to purchase can be directly linked to a retailer’s website or app through a clickable call-to-action button.

 Users will see your ad (which can be a video, slideshow or image), along with 4 other product images below.

 Once users tap on the ad, they can browse up to 50 products from your catalog in full-screen mode.
 If a user taps on a specific product from the set, they will be able to view the product in full screen mode.
 From here, users can click through to your mobile website or app, where they can make a purchase.

 Currently, Collection only supports Facebook’s mobile app’s News Feed placement, meaning they are not currently compatible on desktop, nor with Instagram or on Facebook’s Audience Network.